patrykroszczyniala/cloud-patterns/sidecar/README.md

 +----------------+      +----------------+
 ```

-Python and java application is exchanging some data through REST api.
+Python and java application exchange some data through REST api.
 Thanks to the statistics-app we can measure performance of the app.

 # Links
 - https://docs.microsoft.com/pl-pl/azure/architecture/patterns/sidecar